Devesh-Daku/DSA_IN_C-/TREES/representationofbinarytree.md

 -----------------------------------------

 // binary tree :
-    a tree of degree 2 : called binary tree every node have tow children , 1 children so name to children : left child and right child children  = { 0,1,2 };
+  a. a tree of degree 2 : called binary tree
+  b. every node have tow children , 1 children
+  c. so name to children : left child and right child
+  d. children  = { 0,1,2 };

 // number of binary tree with N node
 // if not defined then called unlabeled node